sawickiap/D3d12info/README.md

 - C++ standard library, including some of the latest C++20 features
 - WinAPI from Windows 10 with some reasonably new Windows SDK

-It uses following thirt-party libraries:
+It uses following third-party libraries:

 - **[DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/directx12agility/)** - latest API to Direct3D, by Microsoft.
   - Embedded in directory: Src\ThirdParty\microsoft.direct3d.d3d12.*